Hamish Macdonald (broadcaster): Network 10

-In November 2010, Australia's Network Ten announced that Macdonald would report for 6.30 with George Negus as a senior foreign correspondent and fill-in presenter.

-Macdonald has been a fill-in presenter for Ten News and guest panelist and fill-in presenter on The Project.
-In June 2012, Macdonald was appointed host of a revived Ten Late News.
-In 2013, he hosted current affairs series The Truth Is.

-Macdonald was widely criticized for posting a photo of himself, Magdalena Roze, Hermione Kitson, and Sandra Sully on Twitter holding champagne and celebrating at the GQ Man of the Year awards the same day 100 Ten employees had been axed.
-Chris Reason of the Seven Network, whose wife, Kathryn Robinson, was one of those axed, responded to the tweet "Congrats, but are these champagne days?
-100 mates out of work."
+Macdonald officially joined Network Ten in November 2010 as Senior Foreign Correspondent for Ten News and new 2011 flagship public affairs program 6pm with George Negus.

-Macdonald announced he would be leaving Network Ten in September 2013.
-Rumours surfaced the network was underwhelmed with MacDonald's The Truth Is series and MacDonald was upset Ten had not shown greater support for his work.
+He announced he would be leaving Network Ten in September 2013.
+Rumours surfaced the network was underwhelmed with Macdonald's The Truth Is series and Macdonald was upset that Network Ten had not shown greater support for his work.

 In 2017, Macdonald rejoined Network Ten, regularly hosting The Sunday Project and later being appointed the permanent host in January 2018.
 He remained in the position until December 2019 upon taking on his new role as host of Q&A on ABC.
-He will continue to appear on The Project as a guest.

-In May 2019, Macdonald hosted the 2019 Australian Federal Election coverage on Network 10.
+In May 2019, Macdonald hosted the 2019 Australian federal election coverage on Network Ten.

-In July 2021, it was announced that Macdonald would return to Network 10 from 22 August to host The Project on Friday night and The Sunday Project replacing Peter van Onselen.
+In July 2021, it was announced that Macdonald would return to Network 10 from September to host The Project on Friday night and The Sunday Project, replacing Peter van Onselen.

-ABC Television Network (US)
+ABC Television Network (U.S.)

 On 6 January 2014, Macdonald joined the US television network ABC in a senior role as an international affairs correspondent.
-Despite being contracted to Network Ten in Australia until March 2014, MacDonald gained an early release from Ten which supported his new appointment.
-He was initially based in New York City but moved to London later in 2014.
+Despite being contracted to Network Ten in Australia until March 2014, Macdonald gained an early release from Ten which supported his new appointment.
+He was initially based in New York City, but moved to London later in 2014.
 His ABC contract reportedly allowed him to accept limited outside work with other organisations in certain circumstances.